-A breast positron emission tomography
+A positron emission tomography

 Breast positron emission tomography; PET - breast; PET - tumor imaging - breast

 A PET scan requires a small amount of radioactive material (tracer).
 This tracer is given through a vein (IV), usually on the inside of your elbow, or in a small vein in your hand.
 The tracer travels through your blood, collects in organs and tissues and gives off a signal that helps the radiologist see certain areas or disease more clearly.